Division of Gynecology and Gynecological Oncology

 - SNSF Research Grant: Role of Klotho in fetal growth restriction and premature aging (joint grant with Prof Huynh-Do, Nephrology, University of Bern)

-- SNSF Research Grant: The Ethics of prenatal genomic testing in Switzerland: Understanding stakeholders views (joint with Prof Vayena, ETH Zurich)
+- SNSF Research Grant: The Ethics of prenatal genomic testing in Switzerland: Understanding stakeholders views GENESIS project (joint with Prof Vayena lab, ETH Zurich)

 - Bangerter Foundation Grant: Mesenchymal stem cells-derived exosomes as a neuroregenerative therapy